AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/gmail-modules.md

 #### Iterate attachments

 You can iterate email attachments.
 Each attachment is a separate bundle in the module's output.
-For more information, see [Iterator module](../../workfront-fusion/modules/iterator-module.md).
+For more information, see [Iterator module in Adobe Workfront Fusion](../../workfront-fusion/modules/iterator-module.md).

 <table cellspacing="15">
  <col>